cirrina/ctg-rnaseq/README.md

   -s 2021_024_SampleSheet-IEM.csv -p true
 ```

-Resume a failed nextflow run:
+Resume a failed nextflow run (may not be functional yet):

 ```
 rnaseq-driver.sh \